CSB-KaracaLab/prot-on/EvoEF/README.md

   the binding affinity.
 Otherwise EvoEF will output the interaction energy between any two chain pair.

-  o To repair the structure model and do energy minimization:
+To repair the structure model and do energy minimization:
 ```
   ./EvoEF --command=RepairStructure --pdb=protein.pdb
 ```